 Is This Occupation a Good Fit for You?

-Your interests, personality type, and work-related values are some of the factors that will determine whether being a computer programmer is a good fit for you.
+Your interests, personality type, and work-related values are some of the factors that will determine whether being an engineer is a good fit for you.
 This career is suitable for people who have the following traits: